ChrisWiegman/kana/README.md

 ## Start

 `kana start` will start a kana site based on your current directory and open it in your browser.
+It will detect if the current directory is a plugin or a theme and start the site as the appropriate type.

 To login to the new site use the following: